 Broadly, the focus of my research is democracy and development.
 I am particularly interested in how representation and accountability can work for improving the everyday life of people.
 Specifically, I engage with questions such as what do women issues stand for, and how political representation can help to address those.
 Big part of my work focuses on health-care as a specific policy priority for women as a group.
 I am also interested in understanding how democratic properties develop over time, and more recently, in the effects of the Internet and social media on democracy.

 I am at my best when working with others, which is why I am actively involved in several research collaborations.
-I am co-founder of the Digital Society Project and V-Practice.
-I am also a researcher at the Varieties of Democracy (V-Dem) Institute, and I collaborate with the Program of Governance and Local Development (GLD).
+I am co-founder of the Digital Society Project and D-Arch.
+I am also collaborating with researchers at the Varieties of Democracy (V-Dem) Institute, and the Program of Governance and Local Development (GLD).
 I am passionate about making research relevant for the "real-world", which is why I often engage with policy practitioners.
 I work as long-term consultant for USAID, and have previously worked for the World Bank, Sida, Community of Democracies and International IDEA.

 Copyright © 2022 Valeriya Mechkova - All Rights Reserved.